Setting up

 3. Pair everything with one code

-In the Mac panel, press Pair a phone.
-A QR code appears:
+In the Mac panel's Connections view, press Pair a phone and a QR code appears:

 In the phone app: Brain tab, Pair a device, scan.
 That single code connects your phone to your Mac and registers your glasses — one scan, done.
 No accounts, no sign-ins; the code itself is the handshake, and it only works for devices on your side of it.